vjones2906/circuitPython/README.md

 ### Wiring
 ![servo_wiring](docs/servowire.png)
 ### Reflection
 This assignment was very frustrating.
 I spent almost 2 class periods on it when I finally realized the servo I picked up from the 180 servo bin was actually a continuous servo.
 The code I had been working on and the wiring was right, I just had the wrong servo.
 I learned how to use inputs and outputs while doing this assignment.
+Link to Afton's Github: https://github.com/Avanhoo/CircuitPython

 ## CircuitPython_Ultrasonic